 While robotic surgeries have been around for a while, the improved robots will have four arms instead of only two and will be able to be turned and repositioned without having to be removed from their docks.

 These newer robots will also be paired with operating tables that can reposition themselves.
 Further decreasing the chance for human error.

 Technology like imaging will also become more digital as time goes on, increasing the accuracy of diagnoses and facilitating procedures.

-As these changes occur, you will certainly notice changes in everything from your clinic visit to your health insurance policy.
+As these changes occur n the healthcare industry, you will certainly notice changes in everything from your clinic visit to your health insurance policy.